sxxfuture/filfi/README.md

 - Maximizing coverage of the debt
 - Maximizing the return to the collateral owner

-### Messenger Module
-When supporting cross-chain assets, the Filfi protocol requires real-time information about the market price of the assets used as collateral in the asset package.
-Ultimately, this market price determines the terms of liquidation.
-The Oracle module handles how the market price is recorded on the blockchain.
-The messenger module is an interface contract where external actors extract the current market price for a given collateral type from the price prognosticator module.

 ### Governance Module
 The Governance module contains, tokens and contracts for authorization, voting, proposal execution and voting security.